anand3eight/ReviewHub-MongoDB/README.md

 # ReviewHub

-DBMS Review Management Project : A Captivating Platform for Users to Share and Explore Reviews about Companies and Places.
+DBMS Review Management Project :
+A Captivating Platform for Users to Share and Explore Reviews about Companies and Places.
+This is the MongoDB Atlas Version of the Project

 ## Technologies Used